awesome-astra/docs/docs/pages/develop/sdk/astra-db-client-java.md

 The Astra DB Client, as the name suggests, is a client library that interacts with the various APIs of the Astra DataStax Platform.
 It enables users to connect to, utilize, and administer the Astra Vector product.
 The library encompasses two distinct clients working in tandem:

+- **AstraDBAmin**: This class is initialized exclusively using an organization administrator token and enables the creation and deletion of databases via the DevOps API.
+It facilitates automation and administration within your organization's tenant.

 - **AstraDB**: This is the primary endpoint, connecting exclusively to a single database to perform all operations for your applications.
 It requires initialization with a database administrator token and also necessitates the API endpoint of your database.

-- **AstraDBAmin**: This class is initialized exclusively using an organization administrator token and enables the creation and deletion of databases via the DevOps API (`AstraDBOpsClient`).
-It facilitates automation and administration within your organization's tenant.
+- **AstraDBCollection**: This client class facilitates all operations at the collection level, including find(), insert(), and delete().
+It is instantiated through the AstraDB class and accommodates operations on both vector and non-vector collections.

+- **AstraDBRepository<T>**:  This class represents a specialized form of AstraDBCollection designed for use with Java beans (T).
+It embodies the repository pattern, streamlining the management and access of domain entities.

 ???+ info annotate "Reference Architecture"